mrjones2014/legendary.nvim/README.md

 - Show your most recently executed keymap, command, or autocmd at the top when triggered via `legendary.nvim` (can be disabled via config)
 - Buffer-local keymaps, commands, and autocmds only appear in the finder for the current buffer
 - Help execute commands that take arguments by prefilling the command line instead of executing immediately
 - Search built-in keymaps and commands along with your user-defined keymaps and commands (may be disabled in config).
 Notice some missing?
+Comment on [this discussion](https://github.com/mrjones2014/legendary.nvim/discussions/89) or submit a PR!
-Comment on [this issue](https://github.com/mrjones2014/legendary.nvim/issues/1) or submit a PR!
+- A `legendary.helpers` module to help create lazily-evaluated keymaps and commands.
+Have an idea for a new helper?
+Comment on [this discussion](https://github.com/mrjones2014/legendary.nvim/discussions/90) or submit a PR!

 ## Prerequisites